 The Foundation had its beginning in the early 1970's with gifts from Mrs. Dwan specifically designated for an endowment.
 It is from her vision and philanthropy that the Foundation was formed in October 1973.
 Mary C. Dwan's wishes continue to guide the Foundation and are reflected in the Foundation's activities and special projects.

 Since the Foundation's beginning more than $17 million has been distributed in grant and project support.
-The Foundation has led the community in creating the Solvay Hospice House, the Caring Ways Cancer Resource Center, and is currently involved in the creation of Amberwing, a child, adolescent and young adult mental health and chemical dependency center.
+The Foundation has led the community in creating Amberwing - Center for Youth & Family Well-Being, Solvay Hospice House and the Caring Ways Cancer Resource Center.

 1968 A gift of $2.4 million from Mary C. Dwan provides significant funding for an addition to Miller Memorial Hospital, including an auditorium and Burn Unit, completed at a cost of more than $7 million.